-- (i) Work-in-progress arising under 'construction contract' - (ii) Work-in-progress which is dealt with by other Standard - (iii) Shares, debentures and other financial instruments held as stock-in-trade - (iv) Producers' inventories of livestock, agriculture and forest products, mineral oils, ores and gases to the extent that they are measured at net realisable value - (v) Machinery spares, which can be used only in connection with a tangible fixed asset and their use is expected to be irregular - (iv) The comparative Accounting Standard with ICDS III is - (a) AS 7 - (b) AS 9 - (c) AS 2 - (d) AS 10
+- ii.
+Work-in-progress which is dealt with by other Standard - Shares, debentures and other financial instruments held as stock-in-trade iii. - iv.
+Producers' inventories of livestock, agriculture and forest products, mineral oils, ores and gases to the extent that they are measured at net realisable value - Machinery spares, which can be used only in connection with a tangible fixed asset and their use is expected to be irregular - (iv) (a) AS 7